Loan Modification Attorney Las Vegas Nevada

 - Get a fresh start

 As you can see, this is a complex area of law.
-If you have any questions about getting rid of a second or third mortgage on your home through Bankruptcy, please contact us at the Law Office of Rodney K. Okano at (702) 566-3600, or contact us by using our contact form.
+If you have any questions about getting rid of a second or third mortgage on your home through Bankruptcy, please contact us at the Okano Injury Law at (702) 566-3600, or contact us by using our contact form.